-60% of U.S. adults have watched health-related videos online, and 77% actively seek clinician-reviewed health content—yet 25.7 million Americans have limited English proficiency (LEP), creating a critical gap between demand and access.
-As telehealth adoption reaches 54% of Americans and the healthcare localization market grows toward $1.5 billion, hospital marketing directors, clinical communication officers, and life science teams face a pressing challenge: delivering accurate, compliant, and emotionally resonant medical video content in dozens of languages—without breaking the budget or compromising patient trust.
+Telehealth adoption reaches 54% of Americans.
+The healthcare localization market is growing toward $1.5 billion.
+Hospital marketing directors, clinical communication officers, and life science teams face a pressing challenge: delivering accurate, compliant medical video content in dozens of languages—without breaking the budget or compromising patient trust.

-AI video dubbing changes the equation.
-Healthcare organizations can now localize patient education materials, post-discharge instructional videos, and clinical trial recruitment media at a fraction of traditional cost—with strict HIPAA-compliant data processing, secure analytics, and guarantees that sensitive medical video data is never used for public AI model training.
-This complete guide explains how AI dubbing works for healthcare, the cost and speed benefits, the workflow from upload to medical review, HIPAA compliance best practices, and when to choose AI versus traditional dubbing.
+This guide covers: How AI dubbing works for healthcare, cost and speed benefits, the workflow from upload to medical review, HIPAA compliance best practices, and when to choose AI versus traditional dubbing.

 What Is Healthcare Video Localization?